ethanwillis/rev-ai-docs/Quickstart-cURL.md

 #### Submitting a local file for transcription

-If you have a file on your local machine that you would like to be processed you can use cURL with the -f flag.
-If you don't have one, you can download [this file](https://support.rev.com/hc/en-us/article_attachments/200043975/FTC_Sample_1_-_Single.mp3\) Replace /path/to/media_file.mp3 with the location of the file on your local computer that you would like to send.
+Find an audio file on your local machine that you'd like to transcribe.
+If you don't have one, you can download [this file](https://support.rev.com/hc/en-us/article_attachments/200043975/FTC_Sample_1_-_Single.mp3) Replace /path/to/media_file.mp3 with the location of the file on your computer that you would like to send.

 1. Open your terminal window and set your variables in the terminal window